What is Insulated Wire?

 |Ethylene Propylene Diene Monomer (EPDM)||Stands up to temperatures of 55°C to 150°C while still being flexible at these temperatures.
 Has an excellent electrical property as well as heat, ozone, weather, and abrasion resistance.|

-As you can see from above, there are a variety of wire/cable insulation materials.
-Make sure you contact one of our wire/cable specialists here at Performance Wire and Cable to ensure your wire and cables have the proper insulation for the installation you are performing.
+Contact one of our wire/cable specialists here at Performance Wire and Cable to ensure your wire and cables have the proper insulation for your application.